Bilkent-CYBORG/OCLOK-UCB/README.md

 A zip file of the pickled DataFrames used for the varying arm codependence simulation (Simulation III) can be downloaded [here](https://api.onedrive.com/v1.0/shares/u!aHR0cHM6Ly8xZHJ2Lm1zL3UvcyFBdjctellURkxybzBycnhhcVgtY2dDYlRfb1BOdHc_ZT1OUDA3Nlg/root/content).
 Make sure to extract all of the five files, each corresponding to a different kernel lengthscale, and place them in the root directory where main.py is.

 ## Results
-Our algorithm beats the current combinatorial contextual volatile multi-armed bandit (CCV-MAB) algorithm, [ACC-UCB](http://proceedings.mlr.press/v108/nika20a.html).
+Our algorithm beats the s.o.t.a contextual combinatorial multi-armed bandits with changing action sets (C3-MAB) algorithm, [ACC-UCB](http://proceedings.mlr.press/v108/nika20a.html).
 The figure below shows the time-averaged reward of the sparse version of our algorithm (SO'CLOK_UCB) and ACC-UCB on a movie-recommendation simulation (Simulation I) using the [MovieLens dataset](https://grouplens.org/datasets/movielens/).
 Notice that even with just 2 inducing points, we manage to outperform ACC-UCB.
 See Section 5 of the paper for a detailed explanation of the setup and in-depth analysis.
 ![Main results figure](https://am3pap005files.storage.live.com/y4mLDE9PD4XurcEUSR9hph9xx2m7j5Ch72nKYimhRNvay-lqnXbvUOQQMMMZtnxeaYX851sOIzyhRyVUCqf9wDruGSk_NVEb8ZbwDrKCdrRBe3Xk2HjtoNPtMrsuTlXD_y8kOozXr4HRXGU9L33OMyTt1gUgOdy5sPmBJtlO_y_jIPlA32dZT-cqVgkNzmBARqQ?width=1192&height=715&cropmode=none)